rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  every human will need to make base layer transactions.
 And they don't need to open lightning channels.
-Only entities that we can call *sovereigns* will need to do base layer transactions and manage their own lightning channels.
+Only entities that we should call *sovereigns* will need to do base layer transactions and manage their own lightning channels.
 A lightning channel is effectively a